THE IMPACT

 I redesigned the very first thing a student sees when they open StudyClues, in two parts:

-1. A 4-step onboarding flow
+Part 1: A 4-step onboarding flow

 This runs the first time a student lands on the platform.
 Step 1 explicitly addresses anonymity.
 The remaining steps walk through how to use the system.
 Students can skip, but a visible progress bar communicates that the tutorial is short.